networkoptix/nx_open/vms/server/plugins/device/image_library_plugin/readme.md

 Images from the specified directory are provided as a stream of frames with the specified duration (in milliseconds).
 Images are read in unspecified order.

+Specify a directory containing JPEG images using the URL in the form: `file://<absolute_path>`

 This plugin is provided as an example of integration and is not intended for production purpose.